-The age of 18 also proved significant for Presencer, as he began a working relationship with Charlie Watts, drummer of The Rolling Stones, who has a great love of jazz.Gerard has made many albums with Charlie and has gone on to write, play, tour and produce for Charlie-most recently writing and producing his big band album for Impulse Records.
+At 18 Presencer also began a working with Charlie Watts of The Rolling Stones.Gerard has made many albums with Charlie and has gone on to write/play/tour/produce for Charlie-most recently writing and producing his big band album for Impulse Records.

 Gerard has played and recorded with many jazz musicians, but he feels the following artists have been inspirational: Chick Corea, John Taylor, Stan Tracey, Herbie Hancock, Mark Turner, Red Rodney, Jack DeJohnette, Chris Potter, Vince Mendoza, Randy Brecker, Bob Berg, Peter Erskine, Mulgrew Miller and Tony Coe.

-As a studio musician,Gerard has played on many records for artists including: Joni Mitchell, Ray Charles, Pet Shop Boys, Sting, Take That, Robbie Williams, Zero 7, Incognito, Paul Weller and collaborated on a filmscore with Jonny Greenwood of Radiohead.
+As a studio musician, he has played for artists including: Joni Mitchell, Ray Charles, Pet Shop Boys, Sting, Take That, Robbie Williams, Zero 7, Incognito, Paul Weller and collaborated on a filmscore with Jonny Greenwood of Radiohead.

 In recent years Gerard has started to explore new horizons for his playing within a more classical setting, where he improvises as part of the acclaimed chamber group, The Suoni Ensemble led by composer Siobhan Lamb.
-The ensemble have released 3 albums for the Naxos label and are busy touring in 2017 with a new project (and fourth album), The Red Shoes that is based on the classic story by Hans Christian Andersen.
+The ensemble have released 3 albums for the Naxos label and are busy touring in 2018 with a new project (and fourth album), The Red Shoes that is based on the classic story by Hans Christian Andersen.